 My eldest son does not like change.
 That does not mean to say that he is not adventurous.
 He constantly expands his skills and knowledge as he finds new things that fascinate him.
 Once he masters a skill set he moves on to another, accreting skills as he goes.
 However, he does not let go very easily what he has learned and experienced, or the friends and acquaintances he has acquired over his time of learning.
+Managing change transitions for him, is difficult.

 My wife does not like change.
 She is, by her own admission, reluctant to adapt to new circumstances and adopt new technologies.
 She is somewhat different from my eldest son in that she is both apprehensive of the new, and unwilling to give up what she is currently comfortable with.
 Given that we moved seventeen times in our first 24 years of marriage, her desire to cling to what was familiar was severely tested.
+Managing change transitions for her, is difficult.

 When it comes to change, both my son and my wife share a characteristic which I find is often neglected in change management programs.
 That is, an understanding of what people perceive they have to give up.
 Most change management programs I have observed concentrate almost exclusively on what people have to learn new.

-In 1991, William Bridges published his book Managing Transitions: Making the Most of Change.
-In it, he postulated that it is not the change itself that kills a project or initiative, but the transitions that people have to go through; people who join an organisation in the midst of change tend to cope with the change much better than employees who were there before the change was initiated.
+In 1991, William Bridges published his book: Managing Transitions: Making the Most of Change.
+In it, he postulated that it is not the change itself that kills a project or initiative, but managing change transitions that people have to go through; people who join an organisation in the midst of change tend to cope with the change much better than employees who were there before the change was initiated.
 His view, which I find replicated in life all the time, is that the population of people affected by a change form three groups:

 From the curves in the below figure which represents Bridges’ graphic of the transition, we can see that a small minority of people see the change as a good thing, characterised as “The New Beginning”.
 We can also see that over time a proportion of people who are oscillating in the “Neutral Zone” move to the “New Beginning” set of feelings, thoughts and actions.
 Some never leave the “Neutral Zone”, being eternally conflicted between the old and the new.